 Room with a View

-Room with a View is one of the more upscale accommodation options, and it’s ideal for those who want a bit more privacy and luxury (and don’t mind paying for it).
-The stylish apartments offer cd players, TVs, hairdryers, irons, free wifi, access to common Jacuzzis and a sauna, and and all have private bathrooms and kitchenettes.
+Room with a View is ideal for those who want a bit more privacy and luxury (and don’t mind paying for it).
+The stylish apartments offer TVs, hairdryers, irons, free wifi, access to common Jacuzzis and a sauna, and all have private bathrooms and kitchenettes.
 Each one has a great view of the city center and some have apartments even have dining rooms and Jacuzzi tubs.
 The apartments range in size to accommodate anywhere from two to ten people, but the smaller apartments are the most affordable.

-One bedroom apartments that sleep two people start at $110 per night in the winter and $150 in the summer.
-Check rates on Priceline.
+One-bedroom apartments that sleep two people start at $120 per night in the winter and $180 in the summer.
+Check rates on Expedia.